How to Price Art Commissions: Your Art Pricing Guide

 You must determine:

-So How Do You Price Your Art Commissions?
+So How Do You Price Your Custom Art Commissions?

 Well for a start only you can figure out how long the job will take.
 When I took art commissions, I would allow one day.
 If I screwed up and it took two days, it was my loss.

-There are no rules dictating the price of a commission, but you can get a ballpark figure by seeking out comparable artists doing similar work, or even base it on the average hourly rate in the industry.
+There are no hard and fast rules dictating the price of a custom commission, but you can try getting a ballpark figure by seeking out comparable artists doing similar work.
+Out of interest, this is the average hourly rate in the industry.

-You can make a living just painting pets: How to Draw Pet Portraits for Money and Start a Business
+You can make a living just painting pets: How to Sell Pet Portraits and Start an Art Business

-Bear in mind that similar artists may well be more established than you are, Your fellow artist might have a larger fan base, and consequently, command higher prices.
-At least it will give you an idea of what to charge.
+Bear in mind that your fellow artists might be more established than you are, have a larger fan base, and command higher prices.
+At least it will give you an idea of what to charge for similar work.

 Another way of looking at the same question is to ask yourself what you are prepared to work for if someone offered you an unrelated day job, right now.
 What figure would make you say ‘Yes I’ll do it’.